 - Even if you have own your own home, you could still be eligible for this benefit.

-Individuals who are not sure if you are eligible for extra amounts can contact the Pension Service helpline on 0800 731 0469.
+If you are not sure if you are eligible for extra amounts, contact the Pension Service helpline on 0800 731 0469.

 What is Guarantee Credit?